cprothm1/tmobile-api-security-lib/poptoken-lib/poptoken-builder/cs-lib-tmobile-oss-poptoken-builder/poptoken.builder/readme.md

-﻿**Proof Of Possession (PoP) Token Builder using .NET Core 3.1 and .NET Standard 2.0**
+# Proof Of Possession (PoP) Token Builder using .NET Core 3.1 and .NET Standard 2.0

-**Implementation Details**
+## Implementation Details

 The T-Mobile Proof Of Possession (PoP) Token Builder component creates JWS tokens using the following logic:
-•	Sets up the edts (external data to sign) and ehts (external headers to sign) claims in PoP token using the specified ehts key-value map.
+- Sets up the `edts` (external data to sign) and `ehts` (external headers to sign) claims in PoP token using the specified `ehts` key-value map.
-•	The library uses SHA256 algorithm for calculating the edts
+- The library uses SHA256 algorithm for calculating the `edts`
-•	And then the final edts value is encoded using Base64 URL encoding.
+- And then the final `edts` value is encoded using Base64 URL encoding.
-•	Signs the PoP token using the specified RSA private key.
+- Signs the PoP token using the specified RSA private key.
-•	Creates the PoP token with 2 minutes of validity period.
+- Creates the PoP token with 2 minutes of validity period.
-•	Current PoP token builder libraries support RSA PKCS8 format key for signing and validating the PoP tokens.
+- Current PoP token builder libraries support RSA PKCS8 format key for signing and validating the PoP tokens.

-**Determining the ehts Key Name**
+### Determining the ehts Key Name
-•	For HTTP request URI, "uri" should be used as ehts key name, PopEhtsKeyEnum.Uri.GetDescription().
+- For HTTP request URI, "uri" should be used as `ehts` key name, `PopEhtsKeyEnum.Uri.GetDescription()`.
-•	For "uri" ehts value, the URI and query string of the request URL should be put in the ehts key-value map.
+- For "uri" `ehts` value, the URI and query string of the request URL should be put in the `ehts` key-value map.
 Example:
-•	If the URL is https://api.t-mobile.com/commerce/v1/orders?account-number=0000000000 then only /commerce/v1/orders?account-number=0000000000 should be used as ehts value.
+- If the URL is https://api.t-mobile.com/commerce/v1/orders?account-number=0000000000 then only `/commerce/v1/orders?account-number=0000000000` should be used as `ehts` value.
-•	The query parameter values part of "uri" ehts value should not be in URL encoded format.
+- The query parameter values part of "uri" `ehts` value should not be in URL encoded format.
-•	For HTTP method, "http-method" should be used as ehts key name, PopEhtsKeyEnum.HttpMethod.GetDescription().
+- For HTTP method, "http-method" should be used as `ehts` key name, `PopEhtsKeyEnum.HttpMethod.GetDescription()`.
-•	For HTTP request headers, the header name should be used as ehts key name.
+- For HTTP request headers, the header name should be used as `ehts` key name.
-•	For HTTP request body, "body" should be used as ehts key name, PopEhtsKeyEnum.Body.GetDescription().
+- For HTTP request body, "body" should be used as `ehts` key name, `PopEhtsKeyEnum.Body.GetDescription()`.
-•	For code sample, see test “PopTokenBuilder_Build_ValidPopToken_Success_Test”
+- For code sample, see test `PopTokenBuilder_Build_ValidPopToken_Success_Test`

-**Supported Key Format**
+### Supported Key Format

-The PoP token builder library currently supports *PKCS8* key format.
+The PoP token builder library currently supports **PKCS8** key format.

-**Using Non Encrypted Keys:**
+### Using Non Encrypted Keys

 Below commands shows how to create private and public keys in PKCS8 format:

     # Create a 2048 bit Private RSA key in PKCS1 format